 Although the Biblical allegory is a bit heavy-handed (an obvious retelling of the Cain & Abel tale), East of Eden still retains much of its original raw power.

-Today, East of Eden is best known as the movie that introduced James Dean to the public (I’m ignoring Dean’s bit parts in a handful of movies).
+Today, East of Eden is best known as the movie that formally introduced James Dean to the public.
 If Marlon Brando is the father of modern acting, Dean must be its bastard child.
 There is just something about Dean that’s genuinely unique, compelling.
 His acting is strange, poetic, exciting, and spellbinding in equal doses.
 Most of the time you are not quite sure what he is really doing.
 Dean gives a highly mannered performance, but all his ticks, odd body movements are fascinating to watch.
 It’s really hard to describe him, but what really matters is that, within the context of the story, it does work brilliantly.

 Julie Harris (The Haunting), who plays Aron’s girlfriend, is pretty extraordinary too.
 Harris seems to understand Dean’s style instinctively, and as a result the sparks fly.
 Raymond Massey (Abe Lincoln in Illinois) gives one of his finest performances as the boys’ stern father.
 Massey was a classically-trained actor who learned to hate Dean’s method acting.
 Dean tended to improvise his lines, which drove Massey crazy.
 Kazan allegedly used the real-life friction between Dean and Massey to the film’s advantage.